Why We Care

 2. Donate new or gently-used binoculars that can be used by community members in Africa involved with crane conservation to support their monitoring efforts.

-ICF is partnering with Eagle Optics to provide a special opportunity for purchasing binoculars at half price for this project.
-The Eagle Optics Denali 8x42 Roof Prism Binocular is available for just $90.00/pair.
-Use the promo code “savingcranes” when completing your order and Eagle Optics will direct your donation to ICF.
+First, ICF and our colleagues at the Endangered Wildlife Trust are partnering with Eagle Optics to provide a special opportunity for you to purchase new binoculars at half-price that will be donated to this project.
+Use the promo code “savingcranes” when completing your order and Eagle Optics will direct your binocular donation to ICF.
+Click here to purchase the binoculars (note that the promo code will adjust the price to just $90).
 We will coordinate hand-delivering your binoculars to our colleagues in Africa for the field surveys.

 3. Write to your local zoo and ask them not to buy wild-caught cranes or cranes of unknown origin.
 Zoos and other captive breeding centers play a critical role in ensuring that crowned cranes are bred responsibly.
 Click here to download and customize our sample letter.